VadymV/BOB/README.md

 Update **24.04.2024**:
 After experimenting with Azure, I have decided to use GCP.
 Google Cloud is more intuitive for me.
-I suppose for those who have background in Linux and software development, GCP would be a better choice.
 However, it is my personal opinion and I have previously used GCP.
 Furthermore, GCP is probably a preferred choice when it comes to what I want to achieve with this project.

 The next update is scheduled on **28.04.2024** ⏲️.